olesya-wo/tami/README.md

 	.
 ```

-In any block you can get current active action from variable `action`:
+In any block you can get the currently active action from variable `action`:
 `0` - look
 `1` - interact
 `2` - apply something from the inventory